 - Ingestion of Foreign Bodies.
-Puppies may ingest un-digestible objects that can lead to problems that cause bad breath.
-Ingested items can get stuck in the stomach and intestinal tract that can cause vomiting and bad breath.
+Puppies may ingest indigestible objects that can lead to problems that cause bad breath.
+Ingested items can get stuck in the stomach and intestinal tract, which can cause vomiting and halitosis.
 Learn more about Gastrointestinal Foreign Bodies in Dogs and Puppies.

 - Tooth Abscess.
-A tooth abscess is an infection around the tooth that can cause bad breath.
-Although less common in puppies, it is possible to have a bad tooth at any age.
+A tooth abscess is a dental infection around the tooth that can cause bad breath.
+Although less common in puppies, it is possible to have an infected tooth at any age.

 - Respiratory Infections.
 Pneumonia and infections of the trachea can cause foul smelling breath.
 It can be especially noticeable during exhalation (breathing out) and coughing.

 - Problems with Bones.
 Some bones given to puppies can break and splinter causing trauma to the oral tissues.
 Bones can also become lodged in the roof of the mouth or around the lower teeth and jaw.
 This can cause trauma to the tissues, an infection, and foul odor.

 - Digestive Problems.
 Some puppies may have underlying digestive problems that can lead to bad breath.
 Feeding a high-quality, easily digestible food specifically formulated for puppies can help digestion and prevent bad breath.
 In addition, puppies may have worms, which should be treated by your veterinarian with a deworming medication.